Grilled Halibut

 Grill the Fish

-• Preheat your grill to medium, about 400 F. Pat dry the fish with a paper towel, then drizzle each fillet with oil and seasonings, turning to coat.
+• Preheat your grill to medium, about 400°F (200°C).
+Pat dry the fish with a paper towel, then drizzle each fillet with oil and seasonings, turning to coat.

-• Grill over medium heat for about 3-4 minutes per side, depending on the thickness of the fish, until flakey and cooked through.
+• Grill skin-side-down over medium heat for about 3-4 minutes per side, depending on the thickness of the fish, until flakey and cooked through.
 Don't force-flip the fish until it easily releases from the grill.
-Top with guacamole and cauliflower rice.
+Serve with strawberry salsa and cauliflower rice.

 Nutrition